Canonical representations of surface groups: Proof of the main theorem on MCG-finite representations

 We come to the final step, where we verify the non-semisimple case of \autoref{theorem:finite-image}.
-The idea is to show that if we do have a non-semisimple MCG-finite representation of $\pi_1(\Sigma_{g,n})$ of low rank, we can produce a certain finite cover $\Sigma_{g',n'}$ of $\Sigma_{g,n}$, which violates our results toward the Putman-Wieland conjecture. \begin{lemma} Let $\rho$ be an MCG-finite representation of $\pi_1(\Sigma_{g,n})$, and let $\rho_1\subset\rho$ be the socle of $\rho$.
-Let $\rho_2=\rho/\rho_1$, and suppose $\rho_2$ is semisimple.
-If $\rho_1, \rho_2$ have finite image and $\rk\rho<\sqrt{g+1}$, then $\rho$ has finite image as well, i.e.~the extension of $\rho_2$ by $\rho_1$ splits. \end{lemma} \begin{proof} If $g=0$, $\rho$ is the zero representation, so without loss of generality we may assume $g$ is positive.
+The idea is to show that if we do have a non-semisimple MCG-finite representation of $\pi_1(\Sigma_{g,n})$ of low rank, we can produce a certain finite cover $\Sigma_{g',n'}$ of $\Sigma_{g,n}$, which violates our results toward the Putman-Wieland conjecture.